The Hematology Track is a separate, two-year, ACGME-accredited program that admits one fellow per year.

 Program Details

-The three-year combined Hematology/Oncology Fellowship will prepare the trainee for obtaining board certification in both disciplines.
-The program is affiliated with the Lebanon VA Medical Center in Lebanon, PA.
+The combined program will prepare the trainee for obtaining board certification in both Hematology and Oncology.
+The two-year Hematology Program will prepare the trainee for obtaining board certification in Hematology.

 The two-year Hematology Track within the Hematology/Oncology Fellowship is intended to equip trainees with the knowledge and skills needed to address complex problems in blood diseases, with a focus on benign hematology.
 Trainees in the two-year Hematology Track will be required to develop individual research projects to be completed within six months of the two-year fellowship.
 A third year in either clinical or basic/translational research will be facilitated for trainees who successfully complete the two-year program and are committed to a career in academic medicine.